nicolad/vadim.blog/blog/qlib-ai-quant-workflow-adarnn/index.md

 ## Detailed Trading Flow

-For an even clearer view, here’s another diagram depicting how **scores** become actual trades and profits.
-Qlib typically takes the top K instruments by score, buys them (or overweight), and then measures returns via backtests.
+For more clarity, here’s a diagram showing how Qlib translates **scores** into trades.
+The system ranks instruments by their score, buys or overweights the top scorers, and then measures returns via backtests.

 ```mermaid
 flowchart TD